 Reporting in Microsoft Teams Live Events

-The Q&A report and the attendee engagement report that you can download after your live event is very basic.
-It does give you a record of what happened during the live event, but it’s confusing to read.
+The Q&A report and the attendee engagement report that you can download after your live event gives you a simple record of what happened during the live event.

 You can still use the Q&A report to respond to attendee questions after the event if you couldn’t answer them all during the live broadcast.
 Also, by looking at the time users joined and left in the attendee engagement report, you can begin to detect patterns.
 Maybe there was a section during the event where a lot of people joined or left.
 We used the reports ourselves to spot that some users joined too early, most likely misinterpreting the time zone.
 You can manage your reports in the live event settings.